 Most teams treat vendor compliance as a one-time due diligence exercise at contract signing.
 Acquisitions break that assumption.
 Here are the three obligations that require re-evaluation now.

 Data Processing Agreement re-execution.
 Your DPA was with Cimulate as an independent entity.
 Salesforce is a different legal entity with different sub-processor lists, different data transfer mechanisms, and different Standard Contractual Clauses.
-If your org is subject to GDPR, CCPA, or any adequacy-dependent transfer framework, the acquisition triggers a re-execution requirement.
+If your org is subject to GDPR, CCPA, or any adequacy-dependent transfer framework, the closed acquisition triggers a re-execution requirement.
 This isn’t optional.
 Continuing to operate under the original DPA with a new counterparty is a compliance gap that regulators have cited in enforcement actions.

 Sub-processor notification obligations.
 Under GDPR Article 28, controllers must be notified of sub-processor changes and have the right to object.
 Salesforce’s acquisition of Cimulate means Salesforce’s sub-processor infrastructure now processes data that previously ran through Cimulate’s independent stack.
 Your DPO needs to assess whether this constitutes a sub-processor change requiring customer notification downstream.